- Identify the right prioritization framework for your testing team and download a template

 Consider automating an idea submission process at your company.
 By automatically scoring the ideas submitted to your team, you can evaluate and prioritize them more easily.

 Create an idea submission form that asks questions about the resources and skill sets required for a given idea.
 The responses to this form populate a spreadsheet with built-in formulas that add or subtract points based on the responses.
-Voila!
-As soon as an idea is submitted, a score is generated based on your prioritization framework.
-Your ideas can be automatically sorted by those scores.
+You can then sort the ideas by scores.

-A formalized process of collecting and prioritizing ideas focuses your team on running strong tests and campaigns and pursuing huge wins that generate excitement for experimentation.
-Publishing your automated submission form company-wide can also help to democratize prioritization and spread awareness about optimization goals.
+A formalized process of collecting and prioritizing ideas focuses your team on running strong tests and campaigns and pursuing wins that generate excitement for experimentation.
+Publishing your automated submission form company-wide can also help to increase awareness of prioritization and optimization goals.

-By equipping your team with a mechanism for outputting a well-prioritized list of tests and campaigns, you take a critical step towards building a sustainable and effective testing program.
+By equipping your team with a prioritized list of tests and campaigns, you build a sustainable and effective testing program.